Haletran/42_philosopher_tester/README.md

 # 42_philosopher_tester

-Run the tester with :
+Put the tester next to your executable and run the tester with :
 ```
 bash tester.sh
 ```